 You may use your clinical fellowship provider as a reference for future clients, or choose to work in a clinic before beginning your own practice to build a client base and credibility.

-Even if you don’t wish to work for your RPE provider or start your own clinic, there are numerous options in Alaska, including schools, clinics, and hospitals.
+Even if you don’t wish to work for your RPE provider or start your own clinic, there are numerous options in Alaska even outside the major population centers.
+Those can include Alaska Native healthcare clinics and traveling treatment programs, schools and school districts across the state, and ordinary healthcare clinics and hospitals.

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

-Alaska does not require continuing education requirements in order to renew, but you will need to renew your license yearly.
+Alaska does not require continuing education requirements in order to renew, but you will need to renew your license every two years.
+The cost of renewal is $70.

-You’ll need to fill out the license renewal form and mail it to the DOC.
+You’ll need to fill out the license renewal form and mail it to the DOC, or apply through the MyAlaska online system.

 Speech-Language Pathology Salary in Alaska

-Salaries for speech-language pathologists have increased considerably in recent years.
+Salaries for speech-language pathologists have increased considerably in recent years, however, including in Alaska.
+And there are plenty of benefits to the position besides just salary.
 According to US News & World Report SLPs are in the third-best profession among all health care jobs.

 Speech-Language Pathologists in Alaska Earn Unusually High Salaries